AICONSlab/MIRACL/docs/tutorials/workflows/ace_flow/ace_flow.rst

   projected onto the Allen atlas space (``pvalue_heatmap_mean_plot.tiff``).
 All p-values are expressed as ``-log10(p-value)``.
 - ``corr_final``: Contains the correlation analysis output including correlation maps and p_value maps.
+- ``neuron_info_json``: Contains the neuron info dictionary of each subject in json format.
+  This is used to place all dictionaries in a central directory for easier use by the workflow.
+- ``validate_clusters_final``: Contains pre-processed nifti p-value cluster files in atlas space and a summary of the properties of the significant clusters in CSV format, including the number of neurons for each subject in native space.